geojupyter/workshop-csdms2025/01-prerequisites.md

 ### Accept the invitation to join the CryoCloud team

-You should have already received an invitation to join the [GitHub team](https://github.com/orgs/CryoInTheCloud/teams/csdms-2025-workshop) that will give you access to log in to CryoCloud.
+Once we have your github ID, we will send you an invitation to join the [GitHub team](https://github.com/orgs/CryoInTheCloud/teams/csdms-2025-workshop) that will give you access to log in to CryoCloud.
 **You must accept that invitation!**